yeshashwinikotana/My-first-project-Landing-page-/README.md

-# My-first-project-Landing-page-
+# About my first project on GitHub
-This is my first project in GitHub
+This is my inaugural project on GitHub.